mitchspano/apex-trigger-actions-framework/README.md

 #### Required Permission

 Developers can enter the API name of a permission in the `Required_Permission__c` field.
 If this field has a value, then the trigger/action will only execute if the running user has the custom permission identified.
-This can be allow for new functionality to be released to a subset of users.
+This can allow for new functionality to be released to a subset of users.

 ---